SSLC exam to begin on March 30

 “This will help students take the question paper home,” an official said.

-For administrative convenience, the Department of Primary and Secondary Education has also decided to cut down the number of examination centres, which will be decided in a month’s time.
+For administrative convenience, the Department of Primary and Secondary Education has also decided to cut down the number of examination centres.